rafavecchi/projects/PC bot/readme.txt

 This bot uses the selenium library and a chrome driver to go through the reservation process in their website in a loop, until an availability is presented and it successfully makes the reservation for me.

+Make sure to install the selenium library and chomedriver.exe.
+The best way to open this file is in a jupiter notebook.
+Otherwise it can be opened as text.